By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 Causes of high testosterone in women

-Common factors that can contribute to high testosterone levels in women are:
+Common factors that can contribute to too much testosterone in women are:

 - Polycystic ovary syndrome (PCOS)